Fall of the Hulks: Plot

 Just before Doom strikes the final blow, Banner teleports in and saves his son.
-Doctor Doom uses this opportunity to try to kill both of his now-vulnerable foes, but Banner disables his technology.
-Deciding to use his magic instead, Doctor Doom begins to succumb to a "poison pill" that was laced into the cosmic energy he absorbed from the Hulk robot, causing him to rapidly lose his intelligence and be unable to remember the spells he would need to kill them, or even how to use his armor.
-The Leader then reactivates the Hulk robot, who carries Doctor Doom off.
+Doom uses this opportunity to try to kill both of his now-vulnerable foes, but Banner disables his technology.
+Deciding to use his magic instead, Doom begins to succumb to a "poison pill" that was laced into the cosmic energy he absorbed from the Hulk robot, causing him to rapidly lose his intelligence and be unable to remember the spells he would need to kill them, or even how to use his armor.
+The Leader then reactivates the Hulk robot, who carries Doom off.
 Finally getting to meet his son in his mortal form and mind (Skaar's alter-ego is much like the Hulk's in that it is an alternate personality from his powered form) he tries to connect with him, but Skaar spurns his father's affection, stating that Banner cares for nothing other than getting his wife back, no matter the cost, and that Banner set up Skaar to find his teleportation tech to follow him to Latveria, regardless of what might happen to him or what danger he might have been in.
 He then reiterates his desire to someday kill him, whenever he finally transforms back into the Hulk.
 A flashback shows that Red She-Hulk prevents Jennifer Walters from escaping from A.I.M. custody.
-During this battle, Red She-Hulk brutally beats Jennifer and snaps her neck with a cable.
-In the last panel, Jennifer appears to be dead with the Red She-Hulk standing over her body.
+During this battle, Red She-Hulk brutally beats Jennifer and snaps her neck with a cable, apparently killing her.

 Red Hulk travels to the Baxter Building to ensure that no casualties occurred during the Intelligencia's abduction of Reed Richards.
-Red Hulk battles the Thing, while trying to convince Grimm of his impending doom.
+Red Hulk battles the Thing while trying to convince him of his impending doom.
 Red Hulk finally convinces Ben that they need to reseal the Negative Zone portal into which the Trapster had knocked Ben.
 Red Hulk tries to absorb some of the negative energies to buy Ben some time, but the energies burn him and make him weaker.
 He loses his grip on the Thing, but saves him at the last minute.
 Meanwhile, Lyra takes her position in the Frightful Four (now consisting of her, Klaw, Wizard, and Trapster) to attack the Baxter Building following Thundra's betrayal.
 She is able to defeat the Human Torch on her own, although her clothes are burned off in the process.
 She takes a red Fantastic Four uniform and meets the Wizard.
 The mission is a success and Mister Fantastic is captured.